-- Make sure that the power adapter is securely connected to your router and securely connected to a working power outlet. - Make sure that you are using the power adapter that NETGEAR supplied for this product.
+- Make sure that the power adapter is securely connected to your router and securely connected to a working power outlet. - Make sure that you are using the power adapter that NETGEAR supplied for this product. - If the Power LED blinks slowly and continuously, the router firmware is corrupted.
+This can happen if a firmware update is interrupted, or if the router detects a problem with the firmware.
+If the error persists, it is likely that a hardware problem exists.
+For recovery instructions, or help with a hardware problem, contact Technical Support at netgear.com/support.

-Power LED stays amber or the other LEDs don't turn on
+LEDs never turn off